SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

 6. Specify `GROSSAMOUNT`, `NETAMOUNT`, `TAXAMOUNT` as measures

-7. Set the semantic type of the attribute `CURRENCY` to `CURRENCYCODE`
+7. Set the semantic type of the attribute `CURRENCY` to `Currency Code`

 8. Modify the semantic types of the measures similiar to the previous step 3